radicle-dev/radicle.xyz/_guides/seeder.md

 Configuring your node
 ---------------------
-There are a couple of things we need to configure to set up a seed node.
+There are a couple of things we need to set up a seed node.

 First, we must set the node's default *seeding policy*.